GetRektBoy724/MeterPwrShell/README.md

  - Idk i have run out of idea lmao
  # To-do List
  # Available features options
- - Bypass AMSI (methods : amsibypasscode / encryption)
+ - Bypass AMSI
- - Shortened Payload AKA IEX WebClient method (If you use Bypass AMSI Feature with amsibypasscode feature)
+ - Shortened Payload AKA IEX WebClient method (If you use Bypass AMSI Feature)
- - Bypass UAC (If you use Shortened Payload AKA IEX WebRequest method)
+ - Bypass UAC (If you use Shortened Payload AKA IEX WebClient method)